appellod/example-serverless-application/README.md

 By default only the Bearer strategy is included.
 The Bearer strategy allows basic token-based authentication to any API endpoint.

-**public/**
+**socket-io/**
-Contains the files for the API documentation.
-Includes a login view so users can authenticate themselves before viewing the documentation.
+Contains the logic for Socket.IO.
+Includes an authentication controller so users can associate their socket with their identity, allowing identity-based push messages.

 **test/**
 All tests are included here.
 The test suite uses Mocha and Chai.